INTERVIEWS/ ESSAYS/READINGS OF POEMS

 She is the author of Thousand-Cricket Song (2010; 2nd edition, 2016 Plain View Press);

 and recently completed manuscript, And They Saw Me Turn To Hear Them (semi-finalist for Philip Levine Prize in Poetry 2021).

-Active in the Taos poetry community for over 34 years, Strisik’s poems appear in Journal of Feminist Studies in Religion, Poet Lore, Drunken Boat, Connotation Press: An Online Artifact, Kaleidoscope, Tusculum Review, and elsewhere, and have been translated into Persian and Greek.
-Strisik has received grants, honors and prizes from CutThroat, Peregrine, and Comstock Review, The Southwest Literary Center, The Puffin Foundation, as well as residencies at the Vermont Studio Center, Truchas Peaks Place, and Christ in the Desert Monastery.
+Active in the Taos poetry community for over 38 years, she's been honored as Taos' Poet Laureate 2020-2021, and is a 2020 Taosena Award Recipient as one of Eight Women of Impact in Taos because of her literary contributions.
+Strisik’s poems appear in Journal of Feminist Studies in Religion, Poet Lore, Drunken Boat, Connotation Press: An Online Artifact, Kaleidoscope, Tusculum Review, and elsewhere, and have been translated into Persian and Greek.
+Strisik has received grants, honors and prizes from CutThroat, Peregrine, and Comstock Review, The Southwest Literary Center, The Puffin Foundation, as well as residencies at Lakkos Artists, Crete, Vermont Studio Center, Truchas Peaks Place.

 Jagged and lyric, brave, modern, mythic, Strisik’s poetry beholds; feels a world at all times intimate—a “sublumen,” moving, phenomenological.
 Voicing by, and into, “the exactness of flesh,” Strisik is that rarer poet, the grounded mystic, she who writes through and about love, loss, in the spirit-moment of flesh, “suffering beauty,” discovering “in tongues there is terrible light” in the illuminated body of ironia, paradox, eros.